Engineering Hierarchical Symmetries: Implementing Hierarchical Symmetries

 \subsection{General recursive driving protocol}

-We first present our most fundamental result, namely an explicit general scheme for obtaining the \HS for symmetry ladders as advertised above.
-We do this using the example of periodic drives, but the constructions proposed below are not limited to Floquet systems with step drives, and can also occur for continuous drives \footnote{The proof in \ref{sec:sm1} relies on the Baker-Campbell-Hausdorff (BCH) formula which is generalized to continuous drives via the Floquet-Magnus expansion.
-Since in the latter, the commutator structure decouples from the time-ordered integrals, HS can be engineered also for continuous drives.}, and even quasi-periodically or randomly driven systems, as long as the dynamics can be approximated in a perturbative expansion by a sequence of effective Hamiltonian.
+We first present our most fundamental result, namely, an explicit general scheme for obtaining the \HS for symmetry ladders as mentioned above.
+We use the example of periodic drives, but the constructions proposed below are not limited to Floquet systems with step drives, they also apply to continuous drives \footnote{The proof in \ref{sec:sm1} relies on the Baker-Campbell-Hausdorff (BCH) formula which is generalized to continuous drives via the Floquet-Magnus expansion.
+Since in the latter, the commutator structure decouples from the time-ordered integrals, HS can also be engineered for continuous drives.} and even quasiperiodically or randomly driven systems, as long as the dynamics can be approximated in a perturbative expansion by an effective Hamiltonian.

-Consider a family of periodically driven systems, whose evolution operator over one period, $U_F$, is defined by concatenating $l$ (different) time evolution operators:
+Consider a family of periodically driven systems whose evolution operator over one period, $U_F$, is defined by concatenating $l$ (different) time-evolution operators:

 Whenever the drive frequency $\omega=2\pi/T$ is large compared to the typical local energy scales, periodically (and even randomly) driven systems exhibit a long-lived prethermal plateau~\cite{bukov2015universal,mori2016rigorous,abanin2017effective,else2020long,zhao2021random} as a result of energy quasi-conservation.
 The dynamics can be approximated by a static effective Hamiltonian $Q_{[M]}$, obtained by means of the inverse-frequency expansion (IFE)~\cite{bukov2015universal}: